We will tell you about the iconic places worth visiting in Kutaisi and its surroundings.

 Georgian Parliament

-One of the newest constructions in Kutaisi, built in 2012, is the Spiral Parliament Building.
-The parliament is located on the Kutaisi-Martvili highway.
-The building was constructed to host the country's parliament, but after the completion of the "spiral," the members of parliament decided to remain in Tbilisi.
-As a result, the Kutaisi residence of the deputies remains vacant.
+This is one of the newest buildings in Kutaisi, constructed in 2012 in the shape of a snail.
+The Parliament is located on the Kutaisi–Martvili highway.
+It was meant to house the country's deputies, but after construction was completed, members of Parliament declined to leave Tbilisi.
+As a result, the Kutaisi residence remains vacant.

-The Central Fountain in the main park of Kutaisi.
-It serves as a meeting place for youth and hosts mass celebrations during national holidays.
-Families with children also come here for an evening stroll.
+The Central Fountain in the main city park.
+A popular gathering place for youth and venue for celebrations during national holidays.
+Families with children often stroll here in the evenings.

-Newport Street, dedicated to the British twin city of Kutaisi.
-It exudes tranquility and serenity.
-Thanks to places like this, Kutaisi has earned a reputation as a cozy resort.
+Newport Street, dedicated to Kutaisi's twin city in the UK.
+It is a peaceful and quiet place.
+Thanks to locations like this, Kutaisi has earned a reputation as a cozy resort town.

 Excursions from Kutaisi

-The most popular excursions starting from Kutaisi include the following two routes:
+The two most popular excursion routes starting from Kutaisi are:

-Canyons and Waterfalls: This excursion includes visits to the Kinchkha Waterfall and trips to the Okatse and Martvili Canyons.
+Canyons and waterfalls.
+The tour includes a visit to the Kinchkha Waterfall and trips to the Okatse and Martvili Canyons;

-Mysterious Imereti: A journey through the monasteries and natural reserves of the Imereti region.
+Mysterious Imereti — a journey through the monasteries and protected natural parks of the Imereti region.

 Mysterious Imereti

-The route through the cultural and natural attractions of Imereti includes the following stopping points:
+The route through Imereti’s cultural and natural landmarks includes the following stops:

 Prices: